Back to ¡°Memory Booster of Regional Anatomy¡±

 Parasympathetic preganglionic fibers from the plexuses travel along with the arteries as well.
 On the cadaver, the branches of the arteries have an uneven wall surface because of the autonomic nerve.

 In the case of the gastrointestinal tract, the parasympathetic ganglion is located in the wall of stomach or intestine, just before smooth muscle.
-It means that the postganglionic fibers of parasympathetic nerve are awfully short (Fig. 3-17).
+It means that the parasympathetic postganglionic fibers are awfully short (Fig. 3-17).

 Kidneys are located at the spaces between floating ribs (R11, R12) and lumbar vertebrae.
-The angular space is called the costovertebral angle.
+The angular space is called the costovertebral angle (Fig. 6-51).

-The kidney and adrenal gland (namely, suprarenal gland), which are retroperitoneal organs (Fig. 6-23), can be damaged if a person gets punched hard around the costovertebral angle.
+The kidney and adrenal gland (namely, suprarenal gland), which are retroperitoneal organs (Fig. 6-23), can be damaged if a person gets punched hard around the costovertebral angle (Fig. 6-51).
 Hence they are protected by the surrounding pararenal fat and perirenal fat.
 The border between two kinds of fats is called the renal fascia which is hardly identifiable during the dissection of the embalmed cadaver.

 The adrenal (endocrine) gland is composed of the adrenal cortex and the medulla, which are discernible by microscopy.
 The kidney, covered by renal capsule, is divided into renal cortex, renal medulla, and renal sinus.